+ARC Training has various training sites across the Greater Sydney region as well as in Queensland, South Australia and Victoria.

-Training is delivered either at our Parramatta training rooms or at one of our other training venues around Sydney.
-The course is delivered face to face and includes self-directed learning, with all study materials provided.
-The training is delivered according to a logical schedule of the Units of Competency.
-A mix of practical demonstrations, activities and the theory content is provided.
-Visual aids such as PowerPoint presentations and DVD’s are also used to enhance your training experience.
+Our courses are delivered face-to-face and include self-directed learning, with all study materials provided.
+The training is structured in a logical schedule of the UoCs, or as prescribed by the training package.

+A mix of practical demonstrations, activities and the theoretical content is provided.
+Visual aids such as PowerPoint presentations and DVDs are also used to enhance the training experience.

 Realistic workplace scenarios and examples are utilised as much as possible and some courses create a simulated workplace environment.
-The Manufacturing, Warehousing and Logistics courses, or parts of, may be delivered in a relevant work environment such as a factory unit or industrial warehouse.
+Manufacturing, Warehousing and Logistics courses, or parts thereof, may be delivered in a relevant work environment such as a factory unit or industrial warehouse.

-6. Access and Equity
+Access and Equity